AWCS Youth Program

 Membership in JASNA is not required to enter the contest.

-The 2023 contest topic and rules will be available here in November 2022, and
+The 2024 contest topic and rules will be available in November 2023, and

 jasna.org/programs/essay-contest/